Lactation Resources for Employees

 Questions to ask yourself

-• What will my breastfeeding-related needs be?
+• What will my breastfeeding/chest feeding needs be?

 • What will my pumping schedule be while at work?
 Example pumping schedules can be found on websites such as Healthline.